bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 #### Task 3.
 Analyze Some Runtimes

 Open up the `Data_Structures_Answers.md` file.
-This is where you'll jot down your answers for the runtimes of the functions you just implemented.
-If you implemented depth-first traversal, just answer the questions pertaining to the depth-first traversal algorithm.
-If you implemented breadth-first traversal, just answer the questions pertaining to breadth-first traversal.

-Also, include the runtime and space complexities of the original code and your optimized solution from `names.py`.
+This is where you'll jot down your answers for the runtimes of the functions/data structures you just implemented.
+Also include the runtime and space complexities of the original code and your optimized solution from `names.py`.

 ### Stretch Problems